marianaWest/Copy1Hackathon/Collaborative hackathon/Collaborative hackathon experimentation.md

 # Collaborative Digital Exploration: exploring the copyright world of early photography

-On 27-28th January The National Archives organised the hybrid “Collaborative Digital Exploration: exploring the copyright world of early photography” hackathon.
+On 27-28th January 2025, The National Archives organised the hybrid “Collaborative Digital Exploration: exploring the copyright world of early photography” hackathon.
-As we outlined in this blog, the idea of the hackathon was born out of the desire to work collaboratively with the COPY 1 metadata.
+As we outlined in [this blog](https://blog.nationalarchives.gov.uk/exploring-early-photography-through-collaborative-digital-experimentation/), the idea of the hackathon was born out of the desire to work collaboratively with the COPY 1 metadata.
 We were interested in identifying potential new ways of processing, enriching and/or visualizing the metadata, but also to try to test new hybrid collaborative ways of working.
 To this end we borrowed the format of the hackathon from the world of software development, and we adapted it to the research context.
 Since we wanted to approach the collection interdisciplinarily, intersecting for example expertise in copyright law and history with digital humanities, we sent out a call to attract participants with different backgrounds.
 We kept the technical requirements to the minimum and asked applicants to articulate their interest in the hackathon as well as the reason why it resonated or was relevant to past or present work and research experience.
 What follows is a brief outline of ideas explored during the hackathon, compiled with the help of the participants themselves.